Pearls Before Swine by Stephan Pastis for September 13, 2020

 28. 05a762eb aaea 4e9f 8ff2 c6c8a7f85ba9

-kartis about 4 years ago
+kartis over 4 years ago

 Wild fires – September (wasn’t on my card); hurricanes – (October); asteroid (November) combined with civil war in the US; December the aliens mercifully step in and put us under the authority galactic equivalent of a mental incompetency protective order.
 Sigh.
 If we don’t get benevolent aliens it will be China and Russia in charge.